 I think my point is, and probably why I do this subconsciously — these memories make me feel more alive, with a vibrant historical perspective (even within my own short life) and a real, genuine past that has delivered my present moment.
 These moments have helped to shape my complex personhood and provide an emotional frame of reference for my current persona.
 This is incredibly important to me.
 And it’s not just nostalgia, it is much more than that.
 My past is the foundation for what comes now.
 If there is something I know about my own self at this point, it’s that I love chronicling things, seeing the progression and the passage of time work upon them.
 I cherish the moments along the way to the completion of art, and persons; it’s all becoming part of a past you can look back on.
 Why would my memories of my own chronicle be any different? ~

 ~ After considering this whole concept once more, I realize the movie Inside Out, captures this incredibly well.
-In the film’s metaphorical projection of memories & emotions ‘growing up’ in the young girl protagonist by becoming mixed between happiness and sadness, with the increasing complexity of emotion as we grow, is a very similar concept to how I see the progression of my own memories and emotions from childhood.
-This is part of the reason that movie hit me so hard and resonated with me.
-It’s vital and natural that we all look back on memories with a certain emotional colour which changes.
-They will always become more rich, more complex, more full of personal efficacy as we grow alongside our increasing history of experience.
+It is present in the film’s metaphorical projection of memories & emotions ‘growing up’ in the young girl protagonist by becoming mixed between happiness and sadness.
+As she grows up and experiences emotion conflicts, there’s an increasing complexity of emotion developing within her.
+This is a very similar concept to how I see the progression of my own memories and emotions from childhood.
+This is part of the reason that movie hit me so hard and resonated.
+It’s natural – and vital – that we all look back on memories with a certain emotional color which changes.
+Cornerstone memories from childhood will always become more rich, more complex, more full of personal efficacy as we grow alongside our increasing history of experience.

 Like Kierkegaard said,